EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 The repo includes a fuller Nginx config at `backend/deploy/nginx/epic-messaging-api.conf`.
 It applies IP-based limits to auth, refresh, prekey bundle, message send, and general API traffic.

-The exact VM config can differ, but the security requirements are:
+The deployed VM security requirements are:

 - Clients do not connect directly to Uvicorn.
 - Nginx rejects obvious IP-based floods before FastAPI work is spent.
 - FastAPI still applies authenticated per-user limits after `get_current_user`.
 - Proxy headers are set by Nginx.
-FastAPI should only trust forwarded scheme/IP headers from a trusted proxy.
+FastAPI trusts forwarded scheme headers only when `TRUST_X_FORWARDED_PROTO=true` is set behind the trusted gateway.

 ## FastAPI Connectivity